rlqd/froge/README.md

 ![froge](froge.webp)

-Jump-start your NodeJS services with dependency & lifecycle management with handy helper methods.
+Jump-start your NodeJS services with dependency & lifecycle management and handy helper methods.

-Typescript-friendly with service types inferred!
+Froge is Typescript-focused and allows type safe access to services in the context.

 ```
 npm i froge